Executive Director & Founder

 After moving to California from London in 2001, Alison witnessed the homeless youth epidemic in Los Angeles and decided to get involved with addressing the issue.
 A resident of the Westside, she began by making care packages at home with her family and handing them out with other volunteers on the Venice Boardwalk.
 In 2011, she worked with a dedicated group of community members to open a Drop-In Center in Venice, and from there, Safe Place for Youth (SPY) was founded.
 Five years later, under Alison's leadership as Executive Director, SPY volunteers have been joined by a team of 14 dedicated staff, and the organization is regarded as the lead agency for homeless and at-risk youth in West Los Angeles.
 Besides sitting on the board of The Westside Coalition and a chair of The Los Angeles Coalition to End Youth Homelessness, Alison still finds time to just sit and talk with our homeless young people and let them know that they are valued.

 Rachel joins Safe Place for Youth with over ten years of non profit experience.
-Prior to her role as Development Director at SPY, she spent three years as Events & Communications Director at Los Angeles Waterkeeper, and worked at United Way of Greater Los Angeles before that.
+Prior to her role as Deputy Director at SPY, she spent three years as Events & Communications Director at Los Angeles Waterkeeper, and worked at United Way of Greater Los Angeles before that.
 Born and raised in Los Angeles, and a resident of Venice for the past nine years, Rachel feels passionate about homeless and human rights issues.
-She recently spent time volunteering with local organization Chrysalis, participating in their Women's Empowerment Program, and has volunteered with other homeless organizations throughout Los Angeles for the past 10 years.
+She recently spent time volunteering with local organization Chrysalis, participating in their Women's Empowerment Program, and has volunteered with other homeless organizations throughout Los Angeles for the past several years.
 Rachel holds a BA in Communications, with an emphasis in Public Relations, and a minor in Sociology from San Diego State University.
 She is also a member of the Venice Chamber of Commerce.